House Fire Prevention Checklist

 - Everyone living in the home is aware of safe meeting places outside of the home.

-Once you’ve went through your home and checked off the statements that apply, you will understand whether it is well-prepared for a fire.
+Once you’ve gone through your home and checked off the statements that apply, you will understand whether it is well-prepared for a fire.
 Be sure to address any of the statements that are not checked as doing so can potentially save your life as well as the lives of your family members or anyone else living in your home.